opnfv/compass4nfv/docs/installation-instructions/installation-instructions.rst

 --------------------------------------

 If you have only 1 Bare Metal server, Virtual deployment is recommended. if more than or equal 3 servers, the Bare Metal deployment is recommended.
-The minimum of Bare Metal deployment server is 3, 1 for JumpServer(Jumphost), 1 for controller, 1 for computer.
+The minimum number of servers for Bare metal deployment is 3, 1 for JumpServer(Jumphost), 1 for controller, 1 for compute.

 Setup Requirements